Privacy

 8. Data Processed in the United States

 • Broad is a United States based company and therefore we must abide by the laws and regulations of the United States.
-By providing Personal Data and other information via the Services, you understand and consent to the collection, use, processing and transfer of such information to the United States, which may not offer the same level of data protection as the country where you reside, in accordance with the terms of this Privacy Policy.
+By Connecting Content to the Services, you understand and consent to the collection, use, processing and transfer of such Content to the United States, which may not offer the same level of data protection as the country where you reside, in accordance with the terms of this Privacy Policy.
 As described further in Section 9, where required by applicable law, we have instituted suitable safeguards to ensure the adequacy of the privacy protections in place with respect to any data transfers.

 9. Notice to Individuals Located in the European Economic Area, United Kingdom, or Switzerland

-• We rely on separate and overlapping bases to process your Personal Data lawfully when acting as a controller.
-We will use the Personal Data provided through or collected on the Services only for the purposes described in this Privacy Notice.
-Our legal bases for processing your Personal Data include providing you with the information or services that you have requested, protecting your vital interests, furthering our legitimate interests, and your consent, if applicable.
+• We rely on separate and overlapping bases to process your Personal Data.
+We will use the Personal Data provided through or collected on the Services only for the purposes described in this Privacy Policy.
+Our legal bases for processing your Personal Data include providing you with the information or Services that you have requested in a secure manner, furthering our legitimate business interests, and your consent, if applicable.

 • If our processing is based solely on consent, you have the right to withdraw your consent.
 You may withdraw your consent by contacting us as set forth in the “Contact Us” section below.
 Please note that, in certain cases, we may continue to process your Personal Data after you have withdrawn consent, if we have a legal basis to do so.
 For example, we may retain certain information if we need to do so to comply with an independent legal obligation, or if it is necessary to do so to pursue our legitimate interest in keeping the Services safe and secure, or if deleting the information would undermine the integrity of a research study in which you are enrolled.

-• As described in Section 8, Broad is located in the United States.
-When you enter your Personal Data through one of the Services, the data is being transferred to, stored, and processed in the United States, and could be transferred to, stored and processed in another country outside of the EEA, UK or Switzerland.
+• When you enter your Personal Data through one of the Services, the data is being transferred to, stored, and processed in the United States.
 Please be aware that the United States, and possibly other countries to which your Personal Data may be transferred, have not been determined by the appropriate government authorities to provide adequate safeguards for the protection of Personal Data.
-However, Broad will take steps to maintain the privacy of your Personal Data as described in this Privacy Notice.
-If Broad transfers your Personal Data outside the EEA, UK, or Switzerland, we will do so in reliance on mechanisms recognized under the GDPR.
-This includes (i) transferring your Personal Data to countries that the appropriate government authority has determined to provide adequate data protection, (ii) obtaining your consent to transfer your Personal Data after first informing you about the possible risks of such a transfer, (iii) transferring your information where the transfer is necessary to the performance of a contract between you and Broad or if the transfer is necessary to the performance of a contract and the contract was entered into in your interest, (iv) transferring your information if necessary to establish, exercise or defend legal claims, (v) transferring your Personal Data outside the EEA, UK, or Switzerland to protect your vital interests; or (vi) transferring your Personal Data pursuant to Standard Contractual Clauses.
-You may request a copy of the Standard Contractual Clauses relevant to any such transfer of your Personal Data by contacting us as set forth in the “Contact Us” section below.
+Where such transfers take place, they will be in accordance with the GDPR and Broad will take steps to maintain the privacy of your Personal Data as described in this Privacy Policy.
+If Broad transfers your Personal Data outside the EEA, UK, or Switzerland, we will do so in reliance on mechanisms recognized under the GDPR including Standard Contractual Clauses, your informed consent, or other legal circumstances as permitted by EU, UK, or Swiss data protection law.
+If you are an Enterprise Licensed User, this may include our Data Processing Addendum.
+You may request a copy of the Standard Contractual Clauses or further information on the specific mechanism relevant to any such transfer of your Personal Data by contacting us as set forth in the “Contact Us” section below.

-• We will retain your Personal Data for as long as is necessary for the purposes set out in this Privacy Notice (for example, if you have an account, for as long as your account is active), subject to your right, under certain circumstances, to have certain of your Personal Data erased, as discussed in the next paragraph, unless a longer period is required under applicable law or is needed to resolve disputes or protect our legal rights.
+• We will retain your Personal Data for as long as is necessary for the purposes set out in this Privacy Policy (for example, if you have an account, for as long as your account is active), unless a longer period is required under applicable law or is needed to resolve disputes or protect our legal rights.
+To determine the appropriate retention period for personal data, we also consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorized use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.

-This Privacy Notice may be updated periodically.
-We will notify you of any material changes to this Privacy Notice by posting the revised policy on the Services.
-You are advised to periodically review this page to ensure continuing familiarity with the most current version of our Privacy Notice.
-Any changes to our Privacy Notice will become effective upon our posting of the revised Privacy Notice on the Services.
-Use of the Services following such changes constitutes your acceptance of the revised Privacy Notice then in effect.
-You will be able to determine when this Privacy Notice was last revised by checking the “Last Updated” information that appears at the top of this page.
+• This Privacy Policy may be updated periodically.
+We will notify you of any material changes to this Privacy Policy by posting the revised policy on the Services.
+You are advised to periodically review this page to ensure continuing familiarity with the most current version of our Privacy Policy.
+Any changes to our Privacy Policy will become effective upon our posting of the revised Privacy Policy on the Services.
+Use of the Services following such changes constitutes your acceptance of the revised Privacy Policy then in effect.
+You will be able to determine when this Privacy Policy was last revised by checking the “Last Updated” information that appears at the top of this page.